 In June 2014, Max was named Chairman of the BRITs Committee, which is responsible for the creative direction of the show, management of the Award categories, artist line up, Voting Academy and the digital and media strategy.

-Jon Platt is President, North America for Warner/Chappell Music, WMG’s music publishing arm.
-Jon, who joined WMG in 2012, works closely with Warner/Chappell’s Chairman, Cameron Strang, to drive the ongoing growth of the company, its diverse roster of songwriters, and its range of creative services.
+Jon Platt is Chairman & CEO for Warner/Chappell Music, WMG’s music publishing arm, overseeing and driving the ongoing growth of the company, its diverse roster of songwriters, and its range of creative services.